 Prophet Muhammad (PBUH) Condemned Racism

-Prophet Muhammad (PBUH) condemned racism till his very last breath, as it was rooted in most early civilizations.
+Prophet Muhammad (PBUH) condemned racism until his last breath, rooted in most early civilizations.
 In his famous pilgrimage farewell sermon, he said: “O people!
 You are all to Adam, and Adam was made of dust.
 No Arab is to be preferred over a non-Arab except by his piety.”

 These simple words eloquently denounced any form of racism in Islam.
 Islam never focused on a person’s color but their merits.

-Bilal R.A was chosen to be the first one to recite Adhan.
+Allah Almighty chose Bilal R.A to be the first one to recite Adhan.
 Adhan is a call to Muslims for prayer.
 Bilal R.A was a former African slave.
 Prophet Muhammad (PBUH) chooses him to recite Adhan.
-Bilal R.A was entitled ‘Sayid Al Muazzin’ or ‘the master or leader of those who calls others to prayer.
+Bilal R.A was entitled ‘Sayid Al Muazzin’ or ‘the master or leader of those who call others to prayer.
 Bilal R.A also served as Secretary of the Treasury for the Islamic State in Medina.
 Had racism been present in Islam, how could Bilal, a former African slave with a black complexion, have reached such heights?

 Prophet Muhammad (peace and blessings be upon him) said: “Allah does not look at your images or your colors.
 He looks at your hearts (intentions) and your deeds.
 Creatures are the dependents of Allah.
 And the closest among them to Allah is indeed the most useful to His dependents.”
 (Muslim)